-- (1) The Trial Court has continuing, exclusive jurisdiction over any order issued under this Code in order to ensure compliance with said order, including through punishment for contempt of court. - (2) The Trial Court may initial contempt proceedings either upon the request of a party to the action in which the order being violated was issued, or sua sponte. - (3) As used in this subsection (d), "Purge Conditions" means the punishments employed by the Trial Court for non-compliance with a court order.
+- (2) The Trial Court may initial contempt proceedings either upon the request of a party to the action in which the order being violated was issued, or sua sponte. - (3) As used in this subsection (d), "Purge Conditions" means the punishments employed by the Trial Court for non-compliance with a court order.
 Purge conditions may be imposed individually or in combination.
 Purge conditions should be limited to the least possible action to be reasonably expected to bring the party in contempt into compliance with the breached order or decree.
-Purge conditions include, but are not limited to:

-(A) Public Reprimand;

-- (B) Report to any state professional body; - (C) Fine; and - (i.)
+Purge conditions include, but are not limited to: - (A) Public Reprimand; - (B) Report to any state professional body; - (C) Fine; and - (i.)
 A fine may be payable to the court, a party prejudiced by the contempt as compensation, or some other recipient for the purpose of promoting compliance. - (ii.)
 A fine must be calculated according to the character and magnitude of the harm or prejudice threatened by continued breach of the court's order or decree. - (D) Imprisonment. - (4) Contempt Outside the Court's Presence.
-In allegations of contempt involving actions outside the presence of the court, the Trial Court shall: - (A) Schedule a deadline for the filing of a response to the contempt allegations, but no less than seven (7) days after the responding party is served with notice of the alleged contempt. - (B) Schedule a hearing on the alleged contempt, no less than seven (7) days after the filing of the response identified in subsection (A) of this subsection. - (C) State the purge conditions requested, if any, including fine and period of imprisonment. - (5) In considering allegations of contempt, the Trial Court must determine if the following elements are established by clear and convincing evidence: - (A) A valid order or decree of this court was in effect; - (B) The party alleged to be in contempt knew of that order or decree; and - (C) The party alleged to be in contempt breached that order or decree. - (6) If the Trial Court determines that a party is guilty of contempt, the Trial Court shall issue an order that: - (A) Provides a short and concise explanation of its decision; - (B) Lists the purge conditions imposed to enforce compliance with the breached order or decree; and
+In allegations of contempt involving actions outside the presence of the court, the Trial Court shall: - (A) Schedule a deadline for the filing of a response to the contempt allegations, but no less than seven (7) days after the responding party is served with notice of the alleged contempt. - (B) Schedule a hearing on the alleged contempt, no less than seven (7) days after the filing of the response identified in subsection (A) of this subsection. - (C) State the purge conditions requested, if any, including fine and period of imprisonment. - (5) In considering allegations of contempt, the Trial Court must determining if the following elements are established by clear and convincing evidence:

-(C) States the precise manned in which the purge conditions must be satisfied.
+- (A) A valid order or decree of this court was in effect; - (B) The party alleged to be in contempt knew of that order or decree; and - (C) The party alleged to be in contempt breached that order or decree. - (6) If the Trial Court determines that a party is guilty of contempt, the Trial Court shall issue an order that: - (A) Provides a short and concise explanation of its decision; - (B) Lists the purge conditions imposed to enforce compliance with the breached order or decree; and - (C) States the precise manned in which the purge conditions must be satisfied.